ajha-digi/micro-frontend-architecture/README.md

 > In this configuration:
 - name: Specifies the name of the host app.
 - remotes: Lists the remote apps to be used by the host app.
 In this case, we have one remote app, "remote-app," and we provide the URL of its remoteEntry.js file.
--shared: Declares shared dependencies, such as React, to optimize the bundle size.
+- shared: Declares shared dependencies, such as React, to optimize the bundle size.

 Now, you can import and use the remote app components in the host app's App.jsx:
 ```